Natasha Johnson: Lake Elsinore City Council

 Johnson was first elected to the Lake Elsinore city council in 2012.
-Johnson served as mayor for the city three times, and as mayor pro tem three times.
+She was first sworn in on December 4, 2012; she was also first appointed mayor pro tem several days later, on December 11, 2012.
+Johnson served as mayor for the city three times, and as mayor pro tem three times, both of which are merely titles which rotate among the entire membership of the council every year.

 In 2018, she served her second term as mayor, having been selected by fellow councilmembers.
 She again served as mayor in 2023.
 In 2018, she voted unanimously with the city council to express the city's opposition to SB 54, which prevents state and local law enforcement agencies from using their resources on behalf of federal immigration enforcement agencies including ICE.

+Her resignation from city council took effect on September 8, 2025.

 California State Assembly

 Following incumbent Republican Bill Essayli's resignation from the California State Assembly, Johnson announced her campaign for the special election to fill his term.
 Essayli endorsed her the day after resigning.
 She advanced from the blanket primary to a run-off against Democratic candidate Chris Shoults.
 She declared victory over Shoults on election night and was sworn in on September 8, 2025.

+In June 2026, Johnson voted against AB-1921 (Protect Our Games Act); it passed 43-16.